tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 .. code-block:: console

-   Usage: get_tv_tor [options]

-   Options:
+   usage: get_tv_tor [-h] -n NAME [--maxnum MAXNUM] [--raw] [-f FILENAME] [--add] [--info] [--noverify] [--timing]

+   optional arguments:
-     -h, --help            show this help message and exit -n NAME, --name=NAME  Name of the TV show to get.
+     -h, --help            show this help message and exit -n NAME, --name NAME  Name of the TV show to get.
-     --maxnum=MAXNUM       Maximum number of torrents to look through.
+     --maxnum MAXNUM       Maximum number of torrents to look through.
 Default is 10.
      --raw                 If chosen, then use the raw string (for jackett) to download the torrent.
-     -f FILENAME, --filename=FILENAME
+     -f FILENAME, --filename FILENAME
 			   If defined, put torrent or magnet link into filename.
      --add                 If chosen, push the magnet link into the deluge server.
      --info                If chosen, run in info mode.
      --noverify            If chosen, do not verify SSL connections.
-     --timing              If chosen, show timing information (how long to get TV torrents).

 These are common flags used by all standard operations of this CLI.

 * ``--info`` prints out :py:const:`INFO <logging.INFO>` level :py:mod:`logging` output.

 * ``--noverify`` does not verify SSL connections.

-* ``--timing`` prints out how long, in seconds, any given operation (for instance, getting and choosing TV show `Magnet links`_) takes.

 The ``-n`` or ``--name`` flag is used to specify the TV show and episode, for example `The Simpsons S30E10 <simpsons_s30e10_>`_ (`The Simpsons <the_simpsons_>`_, season 30 and episode 10)